AndreasNelson/file_extractor9000/README.md

 This repository contains several batch scripts designed to help organize and manage your media files.
 The scripts included are:

 1. `EpSorter.bat`: Organizes `.mkv` and `.mp4` files into season-specific directories.
-2. `EpCleaner.bat`: Cleans up episode files by removing unwanted files and directories.
-3. `MovSorter.bat`: Organizes movie files into directories based on their filenames.
+2. `MovSorter.bat`: Organizes movie files into directories based on their filenames.

 ## Download